-Masters in Applied Behavior Analysis Programs Overview
+Masters of Applied Behavior Analysis Programs in Virginia

-application of the principles of learning theory to be able to work in a variety of fields with a range of populations in need of behaviorally based interventions.
+application of the principles of learning theory in order to work with a range of populations in need of behaviorally based interventions.
 Applied behavioral analysis (ABA) programs are usually adapted to meet the requirements for certification as a Board Certified Behavior Analyst (BCBA).
 Continuing education at the doctorate level is also available beyond a Masters in Applied Behavior Analysis.

 Common prerequisite for Masters in ABA is a Bachelor’s degree in psychology, behavioral science, counseling or a related field.
 Some institutions may require candidates to have professional work experience in psychology, education, or related fields.
-Apart from about 2 years of coursework, internships and a final research project may be required as part of the curriculum.
+2 years of coursework, internships and a final research project may be required as part of the curriculum.

-Depending on the applied behavior analysis masters program you enroll in, you might be able to earn an ABA degree in anywhere from 1 to 3 years.
-Upon completion of the program you will earn a Master of Science (MS) or Master of Arts (MA) degree in applied behavior analysis.
-Both degrees should qualify the practitioner for licensure, but you should verify whether the Behavior Analyst Certification Board has approved your Masters in Applied Behavior Analysis program of choice.
+Depending on the masters in behavior analysis program you enroll in, you might be able to earn an ABA degree in anywhere from 1 to 3 years.
+Upon completion of the program, you will earn a Master of Science (MS) or Master of Arts (MA) degree in applied behavior analysis.
+Both degrees should qualify the practitioner for licensure.
+However, you should verify whether the Behavior Analyst Certification Board has approved your Masters in Applied Behavior Analysis program of choice.

 GradSchools.com makes reviewing your options for masters programs in ABA easy.
-If you are looking for a traditional on-campus program, browse by location; use the city, state or country tabs and listings of the graduate schools in that area will show up.
-If distance-learning is more convenient to you, search by online masters in applied behavior analysis.
+If you are looking for a traditional on-campus program, browse by location.
+Use the city, state or country tabs and listings of the graduate schools in that area will show up.
+Is distance-learning is more convenient to you?
+Search by online masters in applied behavior analysis.
 Some of the results of your search might include the following degrees:

 Behavior analysts are professionals who help people change or learn new behaviors in a diversity of settings.
 ABA therapy involves a certified behavior analyst working with a client on interventions geared toward achieving improved social skills.